loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 ---
 ```

-And markdown files in the `apps` folder contain embedded metadata like this:
+And Markdown files in the `apps` folder contain embedded metadata like this:

 ```markdown
 ---